SATIADENNIS/dev.graphene.works/docs/knowledge_base/wiki_legacy/wiki_legacy_index.rst

 Wiki Legacy
 *****************************

-BitShares Core Wiki (searchable by this website)
+Graphene Core Wiki (searchable by this website)

 -----------------